Skip to Content

 Real Bodies at Horseshoe: A nearly identical attraction to the one I just mentioned at Luxor, Real Bodies boasts over 200 partial and 20 whole-body specimens.

-A senior discount of $2 is offered, but it’s only available when buying in person at the attraction.
+A $2 senior discount is available, but it’s only available when buying in person at the attraction.

 Check out my recent Real Bodies Review!